shong211/setup-tracker/README.md

 # Setup Tracker

-A personal checklist for setting up a new Macbook for tech work and "vibe coding".
-My first Next.js project — built to track the rest of my own setup, then iterated on as a way to learn TypeScript, Tailwind, and the Cursor + AI workflow.
+This is a personal checklist for setting up a new Macbook for tech work and an introduction to vibe coding.
+My first Next.js project - built to track the rest of my own setup, then iterated on as a way to learn TypeScript, Tailwind, and the Cursor + AI workflow.

 ## Stack
 - Next.js 15 (App Router)